seanhagen/workernator/docs/designed.md

 The **O**, **ON**, and **CN** keys are the "core" keys, and should be present regardless of whether the certificate is meant to be used by a server or a client.
 Both clients and servers will use those three keys when validating a certificate.

 As for the **L** key, only the servers will pay attention and use that key.
 Clients will ignore this key if it's in a server certificate.
+This opens up the possibility of using the **L** key for something else later, but that is outside the scope of this project so we're just going to leave it at that.

+For now the list of users and their permissions will be hard-coded into the server.
+There are packages like `viper` we could use to manage configurations, but it's outside the scope of this exercise.

 ### Command-Line Client